 In order to understand what really makes your watch tick, you’ll first need to learn about the various mechanisms by which a watch can be powered.

 These mechanisms are referred to as “watch movements,” and they are a defining characteristic in the artistry of watchmaking.

-We’ve created an in-depth guide that covers each different type of watch movement, exploring the inner workings of this complex topic – both literally and figuratively.
+We’ve created an in-depth guide that covers each different type of watch movements, exploring the inner workings of this complex topic – both literally and figuratively.
 Whether you are a longtime collector or a new arrival to the world of fine watches, this is a practical resource you won’t want to be without.

-Exploring the Different Mechanisms of Watches
+Exploring the Different Watch Movement Mechanisms